James-Wickenden/chess3d/README.md

 ## Todo:

 - Parse model OBJs and MTLs into 3d space with openGL
-- Add camera controls w tutorial help with mouse/arrow key movement
+- Add camera controls w/ tutorial help with mouse/arrow key movement
 - Create the game logic for chess, based on building the incremental steps of a gameplay session:
 	- Storing moves as notation
-	- Advanced moves: en passant
 	- Undoing moves with a gamestate stack
 	- Adding a PGN to the game window
 - Saving/loading games
 - Sound effects!
 - Playing w a bot by API?